Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it generates a complete Electron project scaffold, specifying included components (process separation, TypeScript, framework, build tooling, security defaults, IPC channels).
-This distinguishes it from sibling tools that generate individual components or perform audits.
+The description clearly states it generates a complete Electron project scaffold with specific attributes (process separation, TypeScript, framework, etc.).
+It distinguishes from sibling tools like electron_scaffold_ipc_channel, which focuses on a single IPC channel, and others.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.